ipfs/github-mgmt/README.md

-# GitHub Management via Terraform: Template
+# GitHub Management via Terraform: ipfs

-This repository is meant to serve as a template for creating new repositories responsible for managing GitHub configuration as code with Terraform.
-It provides an opinionated way to manage GitHub configuration without following the Terraform usage guidelines to the letter.
-It was designed with managing multiple, medium to large sized GitHub organisations in mind and that is exactly what it is/is going to be optimised for.
+This repository is responsible for managing GitHub configuration of `ipfs` organisation as code with Terraform.
+It was created from [github-mgmt-template](https://github.com/protocol/github-mgmt-template) and it will receive updates from that repository.

 **IMPORTANT**: Having write access to GitHub Management repository can be as powerful as having admin access to the organizations managed by that repository.

+*NOTE*: Because we don't have merge queue functionality enabled for the repository yet, after a merge, wait for the `Apply` and `Update` workflows to complete before merging any other PRs.

 To learn more, check out:
 - [What is GitHub Management and how does it work?](docs/ABOUT.md)